 Gold founded City Reps Inc., the country's first company dedicated exclusively to multiple CVB representation.
-He generated meeting and tradeshow business leads for Bureaus in Cincinnati, Houston, Long Beach, Memphis, Minneapolis, Providence and San Jose.
+He generated meeting and tradeshow business leads for bureaus in Cincinnati, Houston, Long Beach, Memphis, Minneapolis, Providence and San Jose.

 Gold joined the Greater Raleigh CVB in 2005 as the Director of Sales, before being promoted to his current position in 2007.

-Gold resides in Apex, N.C., with his wife and three children.
+He resides in Apex, N.C., with his wife and three children.
 He is a graduate of Arizona State University.

 Scott Dupree is Executive Director of the Greater Raleigh Sports Alliance (GRSA), a division of the Greater Raleigh Convention and Visitors Bureau.
 In that capacity, he is responsible for promoting Raleigh, Cary and Wake County as a premier destination for sporting events.